Gerbil Vs Hamster

 Hamsters generally don’t tend to bite unless threatened or frightened by anyone.
 They might wanna taste your hands if you have a yummy scent but make sure to wash your hands before handing it to them.

-Gerbils who are raised properly and given to the pet owners at a critical age of 18 to 35 days are not likely the ones to nip or bite.
+Gerbils that are raised properly and given to pet owners at a critical age of 18 to 35 days are not likely the ones to nip or bite.

 Diet

-Although both gerbil and hamsters have the same dietary needs the protein content varies for both of them.
+Although they both have the same dietary needs the protein content varies for both of them.

-The recommended food quantity for hamsters is of 18 to 23 per cent protein, also Hamsters can even eat chicken or eggs as a treat.
+The recommended food quantity for hamsters is of 18 to 23 per cent protein, also they can even eat chicken or eggs as a treat.

 LifeSpan